seantywork/seantywork/README.md

 The projects that are pinned down below are the ones most actively engaged with and most interested in for now.

-I'm trying to get the docomentation for each to catch up but...
+I'm trying to get the documentation for each to catch up but...

 So sorry so far!